Adaptive Online Non-stochastic Control: Appendix

-\begin{proof}[Proof of Lemma \ref{lemma-dac-state}] We prove the expression by induction.
+\begin{proof} We prove the expression by induction.
 For $t=1$, \eqref{eq:state-nonstat-m} reduces to $\vec x_2=\vec w_1$ which follows directly from the dynamic equation in \eqref{eq:LTIdynamics} after substituting the assumptions on the initial state and actions.
 Then, assuming that \eqref{eq:state-nonstat-m} is true for any $t$, we have that

 \end{proof}